-- Album Songs recorded during this session officially appear on the Let It Be (Limited Edition) LP.
+Jan 3 - April 2, 1970 • Songs recorded during this session appear on Let It Be (US version)

-The tape of “Across The Universe” was slowed down, extending the track by nine seconds and changing its key from D to C#.
-Four remixes (remixes 10 to 13) were then made.
+Finally, attention turned to “Across The Universe.”
+The tape was slowed down slightly, extending the track’s length by about nine seconds and lowering its key from D to C#.
+Four stereo remixes (RS10 to RS13) were prepared, with RS13 ultimately selected for the “Let It Be” LP.

 Dear Sir,